The Terra Mosaic: Plot

 Earth President Tayla Wellington finally grows tired of collaborating with the Dominators.
 When she pleads with other worlds for assistance, a Dominion soldier assassinates her during a live galaxy-wide video broadcast.
 After rioting breaks out across the planet, the Dominators openly attack several cities from space, killing thousands.
 As a result, the United Planets declares war on the Dominion, hoping to reclaim Earth.
 When the SW6 Legionnaires discover that Universo has been secretly working with the Dark Circle, they leave his compound and join Jacques Foccart's faction of the resistance.
 Dirk Morgna's lover Circe and Legion associate Bounty infiltrate Earthgov headquarters, where they are later joined by Sussa Paka (Spider Girl).
-Meanwhile, Jan Arrah (the former Element Lad) is completely supportive when his former lover Shvaughn Erin — deprived of the Profem medication that she has been taking for years — physically reverts to her original gender and transforms back into the male Sean Erin.
+Meanwhile, Jan Arrah (the former Element Lad) learns that his former lover Shvaughn Erin is transgender after she is deprived of the medicine she had been using to become male.

 The Earth-based Dominion troops find their resources cut off when their homeworld Elia is attacked by an unknown alien force.
 The SW6 Legion works with Troy Stewart (the former Tyroc) and the resistance to stage a massive ruse which permits them to rescue the freedom fighters trapped at the underground chambers in Metropolis.
 However, Grinn — a resistance member loyal to Universo — activates the chambers' self-destruct device, killing the metahumans in the Dominion pods.
-In the ensuing explosion, the SW6 versions of Karate Kid, Princess Projectra and Chameleon Boy are also killed.
+In the ensuing explosion, the SW6 versions of Karate Kid, Princess Projectra and Chameleon Boy are killed.
 A furious Sade kills Grinn.
-Searching the wreckage, the young Legionnaires locate several survivors, including a sorcerer named Xao Jin, Jacques' younger sister Danielle Foccart, the feline metahuman April Dumaka, and the Crystal Kid.
+Searching the wreckage, the young Legionnaires locate several survivors, including sorcerer Xao Jin, Jacques' younger sister Danielle Foccart, the feline metahuman April Dumaka, and the Crystal Kid.
 As the Dark Circle agent working with Universo is about to signal his allies to attack Earth, Universo uses his hypnotism powers to force the man to shoot himself in the head.
 Circe (the former commander of Science Police Earth) uploads a virus into the Earthgov computer network, eventually purging the entire Dominator military intelligence database.